chunshen1987/IPGlasmaFramework/docker/README.md

 Docker is a software tool that allows one to deploy an application in a portable environment.
 A docker "image" can be created for the application, allowing any user to run a docker "container" from this image.

 ### 1. Build a new Docker image
-We can build a docker image for the iEBE-MUSIC package using the following command,
+We can build a docker image for the IPGlasmaFramework package using the following command,

     docker build -t IPGlasmaFramework .